 Nusa Dua translates literally as 'Two Islands' – although they are actually small raised headlands, each with a small temple.
 But Nusa Dua is much better known as Bali's gated compound of resort hotels.
-It's a vast and manicured place where you leave the rest of the island behind as you pass the guards.
-Gone is the chaos of the rest of the island.
+It's a vast and manicured place where you leave the chaos of the rest of the island behind as you pass the guards.

 With more than 20 large resorts and thousands of hotel rooms, Nusa Dua can live up to some of its promise when full, but during slack times it's desolate.